-World Health

-1. Clean your hands with soap and water or hand sanitizer before touching the mask.

-2. Remove a mask from the box and make sure there are no obvious tears or holes in either side of the mask or any other part of the mask.

-3. Determine which side of the mask is the top.
-The side of the mask that has a stiff bendable edge is the top and is meant to mold to the shape of your nose.

-4. Determine which side of the mask is the front.
+- 1. Clean your hands with soap and water or hand sanitizer before touching the mask. - 2.
+Remove a mask from the box and make sure there are no obvious tears or holes in either side of the mask or any other part of the mask. - 3.
+Determine which side of the mask is the top.
+The side of the mask that has a stiff bendable edge is the top and is meant to mold to the shape of your nose. - 4.
+Determine which side of the mask is the front.
 The colored side of the mask is usually the front and should face away from you, while the white side touches your face.

-HOW TO PUT ON, USE, TAKE OFF AND DISPOSE OF A MASK

-Avoid touching the mask while using it; if you do, clean your hands with alcohol-based hand rub or soap and water 5.
-Follow the instructions below for the type of mask you are using.
+Avoid touching the mask while using it; if you do, clean your hands with alcohol-based hand rub or soap and water

-• Face Mask with Ear loops: Hold the mask by the ear loops.
-Place a loop around each ear.

-• Face Mask with Ties: Bring the mask to your nose level and place the ties over the crown of your head and secure with a bow.

-• Face Mask with Bands: Hold the mask in your hand with the nosepiece or top of the mask at fingertips, allowing the headbands to hang freely below hands.
+- 5. Follow the instructions below for the type of mask you are using. - o Face Mask with Ear loops: Hold the mask by the ear loops.
+Place a loop around each ear. - Face Mask with Ties: Bring the mask to your nose level and place the ties over the crown of your head and secure with a bow. - o Face Mask with Bands: Hold the mask in your hand with the nosepiece or top of the mask at fingertips, allowing the headbands to hang freely below hands.
 Bring the mask to your nose level and pull the top strap over your head so that it rests over the crown of your head.
 Pull the bottom strap over your head so that it rests at the nape of your neck.
-HOW TO PUT ON, USE, TAKE OFF AND DISPOSE OF A MASK